zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

 How is Worldview as the Eye?
-Worldom to clean, transcendent the eyes of heaven, see when life and death, in life, in inferior, wonderful, beauty, ugly, fortunate, unfortunate, unfortunate, unfortunate, in the knowledge of the whole life flow according to the industry: “These creations, with evil deeds, , evil deeds, rebuke the saints, wickedness and wickedness industry, they have been born to the bitter world, evil, lower bound, hell, or these beings, with good deeds, words of good deeds, good deeds, meaning Good deeds, do not rebuke the
+Worldom to clean, transcendent the eyes of heaven, see when life and death, in life, in inferior, wonderful, beauty, ugly, fortunate, unfortunate, unfortunate, unfortunate, in the knowledge of the whole life flow according to the industry: "These creations, with evil deeds, , evil deeds, rebuke the saints, wickedness and wickedness industry, they have been born to the bitter world, evil, lower bound, hell, or these beings, with good deeds, words of good deeds, good deeds, meaning Good deeds, do not rebuke the